kiralynicole/Nutrition_Project/README.md

 - **User Registration and Login:** Securely manage your profile and shopping cart with ease.
 - **Body Composition Analysis Sign-Up:** Elevate your fitness journey with a personal invitation to understand your body’s needs on a deeper level.

+# Backend System Overview

+Welcome to the backend system documentation of our Nutrition Platform: A Wellness Odyssey.
+Here, we outline the functionality provided by our RESTful services, essential for managing user interactions across our comprehensive suite of health and fitness products.
+Our backend is crafted to ensure a seamless user experience from registration and product discovery to order management.

+## Controllers Overview

+Our platform leverages three primary controllers to handle operations related to users, products, and orders.
+Each controller facilitates easy and efficient database interactions, ensuring data integrity and swift response times.

+### UserController

+Responsible for managing all user-related data interactions, providing comprehensive endpoints for user profile management, registration, and administrative actions.

+#### Endpoints:

+- **GET /users/{id}**: Retrieve a specific user by their unique identifier.
+- **GET /users**: Fetch a list of all registered users.
+- **GET /users/findName/{name}**: Search for users by their names.
+- **POST /users/addUser**: Register a new user to the platform.
+- **PUT /users/updateUser**: Update existing user information.
+- **DELETE /users/deleteUser/{id}**: Delete a user from the platform.
+- **POST /users/addSale/{id}**: Activate discount sales for all users, controlled by an administrator.
+- **POST /users/removeSale/{id}**: Deactivate discount sales.

+### ProductController

+Handles all aspects of product management from the introduction of new products to updating and removing existing ones.

+#### Endpoints:

+- **GET /products/{id}**: Get details of a product by its ID.
+- **GET /products**: List all available products.
+- **GET /products/findName/{name}**: Locate products by name.
+- **POST /products/addProduct**: Introduce a new product to the market.
+- **PUT /products/updateProduct**: Modify details of an existing product.
+- **DELETE /products/deleteProduct/{id}**: Remove a product from the listing.

+### OrderController

+Oversees all operations related to orders, from placement to modification and cancellation, ensuring efficient and accurate order processing.

+#### Endpoints:

+- **GET /orders/{id}**: Retrieve an order by its ID.
+- **GET /orders**: Obtain a comprehensive list of all orders.
+- **GET /orders/findClient/{id}**: Find which user placed a particular order.
+- **POST /orders/addOrder**: Place a new order.
+- **PUT /orders/updateOrder**: Update an existing order.
+- **DELETE /orders/deleteOrder/{id}**: Cancel and delete an order.

+## Integration and Utility

+These controllers are integral to the functionality of our Nutrition Platform, ensuring that users can manage their profiles, browse and order products, and access services like promotional discounts effectively.
+The backend is optimized for performance, with robust data handling and security measures in place to protect user information and ensure the integrity of transaction data.

+# Observer Pattern Implementation

+Our platform employs the Observer Pattern to efficiently manage notifications regarding sales promotions.
+This design pattern is pivotal for ensuring that our communication mechanisms are modular, maintainable, and loosely coupled.

+## Architectural Overview

+### Store Class

+The `Store` class serves as the central hub for our sales promotions, integrating with the `NotificationService` to manage notifications.
+It acts as the subject in the Observer Pattern, responsible for notifying all observers about the occurrence of events such as new sales or discounts.

+### NotificationService

+This service is the linchpin for managing subscriber interactions and disseminating information.
+It maintains a list of observers and notifies them of any sales events they should be aware of.
+This component ensures that all registered observers are kept in the loop about relevant store updates.

+### EmailMsgListener

+Observers in our system implement the `EmailMsgListener` interface, which includes the essential methods for receiving updates.
+When notified, these listeners react by performing predefined actions, such as sending out an email to a user about a sale.

+## Workflow Description

+1. **Subscription**: Users subscribe to notifications through the `NotificationService` by registering as observers.
+This process involves adding their `EmailMsgListener` instances to the service's observer list.

+2. **Notification Dispatch**: Whenever the `Store` initiates a new sale, it instructs the `NotificationService` to alert all subscribed observers.
+This is done by invoking the `notifying` method, which in turn calls the `update` method on each observer.

+3. **Receiving Notifications**: Each observer processes the notification independently.
+For example, an `EmailMsgListener` might send an email to the user's registered email address informing them of the new sale.

+## Special Endpoints for Sales Management

+### addSale Endpoint

+- **Endpoint**: `POST /users/addSale/{id}`
+- **Description**: This endpoint allows an administrator to activate a sale or promotion across the platform.
+When this endpoint is triggered, the `Store` class leverages the `NotificationService` to notify all subscribed observers about the sale, effectively using the Observer Pattern to disseminate information swiftly.
+- **Usage**: Typically used at the start of a new promotional period or when introducing new products at a discount.
+This endpoint ensures that all active subscribers are immediately informed about the promotion, enhancing engagement and driving sales.

+### removeSale Endpoint

+- **Endpoint**: `POST /users/removeSale/{id}`
+- **Description**: Opposite to the `addSale` endpoint, this allows an administrator to end a sale or promotion.
+It follows the same Observer Pattern to notify subscribers that a particular sale has ended, ensuring clear and consistent communication is maintained.
+- **Usage**: Important for concluding promotional periods accurately and promptly.
+This action prevents any confusion about the status of sales and maintains the integrity of pricing and promotions across the platform.

+## Advantages of the Observer Pattern

+- **Decoupling of Subject and Observers**: Our system's `Store` doesn't need detailed knowledge about the observers.
+It interacts with them through a well-defined interface, facilitating easy maintenance and scalability.

+- **Enhanced Scalability**: New types of notifications and observers can be added without significant changes to existing code, thanks to the modular nature of the pattern.

+- **Immediate Updates**: This pattern allows for real-time updates, which is critical for ensuring that all users receive timely notifications about sales, enhancing their engagement and satisfaction

 ## Join Our Wellness Odyssey

 This platform is more than a collection of features; it’s a commitment to your health and wellness journey.
 With every product selection, every sign-up for a body composition analysis, you’re not just making a choice; you’re taking a step towards the best version of yourself.

 Welcome to our nutrition platform - where your wellness odyssey awaits.